Sainsbury's Local Edinburgh airport

 Roberts told The Telegraph in December 2023, that it had “doubled” the number of products from its Stamford Street own label stocked across its Local estate.
 That followed the launch of a new Pocket Friendly Prices campaign, aimed at highlighting more reasonably priced lines in its c-stores in April.

 Sainsbury’s has the rough target of opening 20-25 new Local stores each year, as part of its ongoing store expansion plan.
-Its latest opened at Edinburgh Airport in October, in a unit previously occupied by M&S. It is Sainsbury’s first-ever airport store.
+Its latest is set to open at Edinburgh Airport in December, in a unit previously occupied by M&S. It will be Sainsbury’s first-ever airport store.